Agnes Scherer

 –

-Agnes Scherer’s works are featured in the permanent collections of important institutions and museums, including FRAC Champagne-Ardenne; Moderna Museet, Stockholm; KOLUMBA Museum, Cologne and Kunsthaus NRW Kornelimünster in Aachen.
+Agnes Scherer’s works are featured in the permanent collections of important institutions and museums, including Moderna Museet, Stockholm; The Long Museum, Shanghai; FRAC Champagne-Ardenne, Reims; Sigg Art Foundation; KOLUMBA Museum, Cologne and Kunsthaus NRW Kornelimünster, Aachen.